DIY Yoga Mat Bag Tutorial

 This yoga mat bag pattern fits a standard size yoga mat.
 You may need to make the dimensions slightly larger depending on the mat you use.

 Step 1: Cut the Fabric Pieces

 Out of the outer fabric and the lining:

-- 2 circles with a diameter of 7 inch
+Cut two circles with a diameter of 7”.

 Out of the outer fabric:

-- A piece of 35” x 5” for the strap.
+Cut a piece of fabric 35” x 5” for the strap.
 You can also buy a premade strap.

 Optional: For the bias tape:

-Use a rotary cutter & ruler for cutting these big rectangular pieces of fabric.
+Use a rotary cutter and ruler for cutting these big rectangular pieces of fabric.

 Now topstitch down both long sides.
 You can add some extra parallel decorative lines, if you want.
 To be sure those straight lines are nice and clean, I advise you to use a quilt foot with guide to sew along the edge, and a border guide foot or an adjustable guide foot for the lines that are further away from the edge of the strap.
 If your strap is too voluminous for a regular foot, you can use a walking foot.
 The walking foot is able to handle lots of layers, which will make sewing much easier.